 The Mezquita Mosque-Cathedral in Córdoba is one of Spain’s finest Islamic buildings — a top sight to visit in Andalucia.

-“Mezquita” is Spanish (from Arabic) for mosque but it is commonly used to refer to Mosque-Cathedral of Córdoba, which is now a Christian church only and not a mosque.
+“Mezquita” is Spanish (from Arabic) for mosque but it is commonly used to refer to the Mosque-Cathedral of Córdoba, which is now a Christian church only and not a mosque.
 Officially, the name is Cathedral of Our Lady of the Assumption (Catedral de Nuestra Señora de la Asuncion) but that is rarely used outside religious administration circles.
-Local churchgoers simply tend to go to the mosque (mezquita) for mass.
+Local churchgoers simply tend to go to the mosque (Mezquita) for mass.

 See Tips on Visiting the Mezquita Mosque-Cathedral in Córdoba for opening hours, tickets, tours and how to see the Mezquita for free and Seeing the Mezquita on Day Trips and Stopovers for visiting from, or en route to, other Spanish cities.